 Achieving this style begins in the vineyard.
 For example, every year the Grenache easily ripens to 25 brix, but still maintains a pH of 3.3 or 3.4.
 Reds are generally picked at a modest brix level for lower alcohol (24-ish) and while acids remain at 3.3 pH.
-The Lyons farm organically, and harvest with the goal to create balanced wines.
+The Lyons Vineyard is all farmed by hand, and harvested with the goal to create balanced wines.

 Harvest is always done in the middle of the night (usually starting at 2am or 3am) to preserve freshness & acidity.
-All harvested by hand.
-Sarah and Skye also select which bunches to keep and which to drop in the vineyard, ensuring the finest quality fruit.
+Since the bunches are all harvested by hand, selection of which to keep and which to drop happens right in the vineyard, ensuring the finest quality fruit.
 This hand-sorting in the vineyard—versus bringing it all to the crush pad—means that the fruit that lands in the winery is incredibly healthy and pristine.

 In the original two vineyard blocks, spacing is 5’ x 3’, but in all new blocks, spacing is 6’ x 3’.
 Both formats promote competition between the vines, resulting in smaller berries, thicker skins, more concentration, and ultimately, a more complex wine.

-Lyons Vineyard practices organic farming, focusing on soil and vine health, with integrated pest management, and methods that promote biodiversity in the vineyard.
+Lyons Vineyard is farmed with a sustainable, ecosystem-minded approach, focusing on soil and vine health, integrated pest management, and methods that promote biodiversity in the vineyard.
 These practices are not only better for the health of every worker, customer, the planet, and future generations, but also let the wine express itself in the best way.